 Additional units are designed to not only cover training and behaviour, but the practical aspects of setting up in business, conducting a consultation, follow up sessions, monitoring progress, the law, health & safety, and your role as Dog Behaviourist, Teacher, Trainer, Mentor and Coach.
 No other course better prepares you for the real world of being a Dog Behaviourist.
-The practical element is optional and consists of real life consultations, and is available exclusively via our website.
-You will be expected to make suggestions, contribute, watch and observe.

 On completion, the student will: